CadBrad/3DPrince/README.md

 This should get it started with a database attached.
 Allauth is the authentication and there are forms built up for the bootstrap3 front end.

+## Login to site

+This can either be done by running ``python manage.py createsuperuser`` or creating a local account with the login function on the website.

+## Database management

+For additions to the database models run the following. <br><br> ``python manage.py migrate``<br>
+``python manage.py makemigrations``

+To delete the database and start from scratch please review the demo-allauth-bootstrap README.md

 ## Next Steps